 Creating a safe campus is the responsibility of the entire college community.
 The best mechanism for crime prevention and security awareness is for students and employees to be responsible and use good judgment regarding their safety and security.
-Public Safety Services encourages students and employees to be responsible for their own security and the security and wellness of others.
+Public Safety Services encourages students and employees to be responsible for their own safety and the safety and wellness of others.